 - A. Set work accurately, in alignment and where shown, plumb, level, free of rack and twist, and set parallel or perpendicular as required to line and plane of surface. - B. Items set into concrete or masonry. - 1.
-Provide temporary bracing for such items until concrete or masonry is set - 2.
+Provide temporary bracing for such items until concrete or masonry is set. - 2.
 Place in accordance with setting drawings and instructions. - 3.
-Build strap anchors, into masonry as work progresses. - C. Set frames of gratings, covers, corner guards, trap doors and similar items flush with finish floor or wall surface and, where applicable, flush with side of opening. - D. Field weld in accordance with AWS. - 1.
+Build strap anchors, into masonry as work progresses.

+- C. Field weld in accordance with AWS. - 1.
 Design and finish as specified for shop welding. - 2.
-Use continuous weld unless specified otherwise. - E. Install anchoring devices and fasteners as shown and as necessary for securing metal fabrications to building construction as specified.

-Power actuated drive pins may be used except for removable items and where members would be deformed or substrate damaged by their use. - F. Spot prime all abraded and damaged areas of zinc coating as specified and all abraded and damaged areas of shop prime coat with same kind of paint used for shop priming. - G. Isolate aluminum from dissimilar metals and from contact with concrete and masonry materials as required to prevent electrolysis and corrosion. - H. Secure escutcheon plate with set screw.
+Use continuous weld unless specified otherwise. - D. Install anchoring devices and fasteners as shown and as necessary for securing metal fabrications to building construction as specified.
+Power actuated drive pins may be used except for removable items and where members would be deformed or substrate damaged by their use. - E. Spot prime all abraded and damaged areas of zinc coating as specified and all abraded and damaged areas of shop prime coat with same kind of paint used for shop priming. - F. Secure escutcheon plate with set screw.